-To use a better example, I recently I used our
+To use a better example, I recently used our

 json_extract() function to fetch lists of column names and their data types from a database schema.
 As separate lists, the data looked something like this:

-Clearly these two lists are directly related; the latter is describing the former.
+These two lists are directly related; the latter describes the former.
 How can this be useful?
 By using Python's

 I like to think they call it zip because it's like zipping up a zipper, where each side of the zipper is a list.
 This output a dictionary where list 1 serves as the keys, and list 2 serves as values: